 Lastly, the 3 selected files show up in the Files awaiting upload list.

 Once the files have been uploaded to the community, they won't appear in this

 This tab presents you with a list of available drives on your device.
 Selected drives

-will be included in the next device scan, which you can initiate from the dashboard tab
+will be included in the next device scan, which you can initiate from the overview tab